-Example: You have a 12-volt battery bank with three 12-volt batteries that are rated at 125 amp-hours (AH) each.
+Example: You have a 12v battery bank with three 12-volt batteries that are rated at 125 amp-hours (AH) each.
 Each of the positive terminals are connected together and each of the negative terminals are connected together, which means they are connected in parallel.
-The amp-hours of each battery connected in parallel are added together (125 AH + 125 AH + 125 AH = 375 AH), but the voltage of the battery bank stays the same (12 VDC).
+The AHs of each battery connected in parallel are added together (125 AH + 125 AH + 125 AH = 375 AH), but the voltage of the battery bank stays the same (12 VDC).